 These birds are very large and measure up to 100 cm in length and can weigh about 1,200 grams.
-There white plumage and a black bill which turns yellow while breeding.
+There is white plumage and a black bill that turns yellow while breeding.
 Their legs are long in red or black in color. and they move in large flocks.

 Eastern great egret is carnivores.
 Fish is their main food while they also eat small reptiles, small birds, molluscs crustaceans, frogs, other aquatic creatures, and rodents and grasshoppers.
 They stand still in shallow water and prey with its bill.

 Great Egrets build stick nests near water, trees, shrubs in colonies.
-Their nest are wide and have shallow area for egg and hatchlings.
-Both parents incubate the egg and feeding their young.
-After three weeks, the young may start climbing the nest and only after 6-7 weeks they fledge.
+Their nest are wide and have shallow areas for eggs and hatchlings.
+Both parents incubate the egg and feed their young.
+After three weeks, the young may start climbing the nest, and only after 6-7 weeks they fledge.

 Great Egrets undertakes some regular seasonal movements, from breeding colonies to dry season coast and change location with availability of wetland habitat.
-Great Egrets are apparently resident and partially migratory with bird moving from an area with colder winters.
-A portion of Asian and Australian population migrate.
+Great Egrets are apparently resident and partially migratory with birds moving from an area with colder winters.
+A portion of the Asian and Australian populations migrate.